Marshall LInC focuses on exposing first-year business students to business practices outside the U.S.

 In 2016, Sweden was ranked the best country in the world in which to do business by Forbes.
 It has the most digitally connected economy in the world and is also widely recognized as one of the world's best start-up hubs.
 Apart from new start-ups such as Spotify, Skype, SoundCloud,and iZettle, other global companies such as IKEA, H&M, Electrolux, Ericsson, and Astra Zeneca also have their roots in Sweden.

-For 2019, students will once again enroll in a 2-unit course, with the focus being emerging and expanding markets throughout the world, with students set to visit Madrid (Spain), Buenos Aires (Argentina), or Hong Kong in March or Santiago (Chile), Taipei (Taiwan), Sydney (Australia), Budapest (Hungary), Tokyo (Japan) or Helsinki/Stockholm (Finland/Sweden) in May.
-The March trips will take place during Spring Break (approximately March 9-17, 2019), and the May trips will take place after classes end for the spring semester (approximately May 10 or 11-19 or 20, 2019).
+For 2020, students will once again enroll in a 2-unit course, with the focus being emerging and expanding markets throughout the world, with students set to visit Madrid (Spain), Buenos Aires (Argentina), Tokyo (Japan) or Hong Kong in March or Santiago (Chile), Auckland/Wellington (New Zealand), Sydney (Australia), or Helsinki/Stockholm (Finland/Sweden) in May.
+The March trips will take place during Spring Break (approximate dates: Madrid and Tokyo March 13-21, 2020, Hong Kong and Buenos Aires, March 14-22, 2020), and the May trips will take place after classes end for the spring semester (approximate dates: Sydney and Auckland/Wellington May 15-24, 2020, Santiago, Helsinki/Stockholm May 16-24, 2020).
 Students will NOT miss any class time to take part in this program.